weaselandfox/geojson2fromto/README.md

 # geojson2fromto

-> Python module that converts GeoJSON to DECK.GL's LineLayer 'from-to'
+> Python module that converts LineStrings and MultiLineStrings of a GeoJSON FeatureCollection to DECK.GL's LineLayer 'from-to'

 ## Install